kashamalasha/nightscout-widget-electron/README.md

 - `js/backend.js` - The code to obtain data from Nightscout API using AJAX.
 - `js/util.js` - The JS code to adapt collected data to a human-readable view.
 - `js/auto-update.js` - The app's auto-updater JS implementation.
+- `js/translator.js` - This file contains the implementation of the localization JS class.
+- `js/localization/{lang}.json` - These files contain key sets for localization, with {lang} being a placeholder for the specific language code.
 - `js/config-schema.json` - The app's config json schema validation file.
 - `js/config-sample.json` - The app's config.json example
 - `js/config-default.json` - The default values for the config.json
+- `build/` - The build directory contains the necessary files for building the application on your host from the source code.
+- `docs/` - Screenshots for this README.

 ## 🛠️ To build it from source code